The Savvy Student's Guide to College Education---Chapter Two

 One of the most exciting parts of applying to college is thinking about what the major focus of your studies will be once you get there.
 In choosing a major, students will want to get a good understanding of all the possible majors that are out there, since most high schools don't offer classes in every single major.
 After doing that research, students may want to think about what they'd like to do as a job or career, since many jobs require students to complete some kind of training in a specific major.
 By completing interest inventories and aptitude tests, students will get a sense of the careers they may like, and what careers they have special talents in.
 Once these are complete, students will want to visit college campuses to get a better understanding of what it's like to study that major on a regular basis.

 Many students who begin college with one major will change to another major—in fact, most students will change their major at least three times.
-These changes can be made for a number of reasons, but with each change, it is important that the student understand how many of the classes they’ve already completed will apply to their new major, and how many additional classes they may have to take.
+These changes can be made for a number of reasons, but with each change, it is important that the student understand how many of the classes they've already completed will apply to their new major, and how many additional classes they may have to take.
 Students who start college without a major may want to consider attending a liberal arts college, where programs are designed for students to investigate different majors in the first two years.
 Other students who are undecided in their major may want to design their own major, an option that is available at most colleges.
-Attending other colleges as an Undecided major is always an option, but students will want to work closely with an adviser once they do choose a major, so they can understand how many of their classes will transfer into that major, and know what classes to take to complete their degree on time.
+Attending other colleges as an Undecided major is always an option, but students will want to work closely with an advisor once they do choose a major, so they can understand how many of their classes will transfer into that major, and know what classes to take to complete their degree on time.

 “So, what's your major?”